Skip Navigation

 The Leverhulme Trust Funded Project – Madness in Post-war British and American Fiction

-With a generous grant from The Leverhulme Trust, our five-strong team is examining representations of madness in post-war British and American fiction.
-A number of research papers have arisen from this project, several of which have been presented at conferences.
-The team has been contracted to Palgrave and is currently writing a book, provisionally entitled Madness in Post-War British and American Fiction, due for publication in 2010.
+With a generous grant from The Leverhulme Trust, representations of madness in post-war British and American fiction were examined over the course of 3 years.
+A number of research papers have arisen from this project, several of which have been presented at international conferences.
+The project culminated in a monograph - Baker, Crawford, Brown, Lipsedge and Carter.
+Madness in Post-1945 British and American Fiction (Palgrave: 2010)

-There have also been practical outputs stemming from this project – for example, a series of readings given at the Nottingham Mental Health Awareness Week and a Get Into Reading bibliotherapeutic group, run in a deprived area of Nottingham, that has been developed by Charley Baker and Ronald Carter among others.
+There have also been impactful outputs stemming from this project – for example, a series of readings given at the Nottingham Mental Health Awareness Week by Charley Baker, and a Get Into Reading bibliotherapeutic group, run in a deprived area of Nottingham, was developed by Charley Baker and Ronald Carter among others.
+For further details on this project, please contact us.